mluksic/birthday-automation/README.md

 Lambda is currently being triggered every morning at 6AM UTC.

-### Test
+## Test

-When Lambda function has been successfuly deployed to AWS, run this command:
+When Lambda function has been successfully deployed to AWS, run this command:

 -   `aws lambda invoke --function-name birthdayAutomation response.json`